merenlab/merenlab.org/software/anvio/help/main/artifacts/variability-profile/index.md

 ## Description

-As an artifact, this describes the variability information about a single sample caluclated when you ran <span class="artifact-n">[anvi-profile](/software/anvio/help/main/programs/anvi-profile)</span>.
+As an artifact, this describes the variability information about a single sample calculated when you ran <span class="artifact-n">[anvi-profile](/software/anvio/help/main/programs/anvi-profile)</span>.
 To examine variability across samples, you'll want to use this information (which is stored within your <span class="artifact-n">[profile-db](/software/anvio/help/main/artifacts/profile-db)</span>) to run <span class="artifact-n">[anvi-gen-variability-profile](/software/anvio/help/main/programs/anvi-gen-variability-profile)</span>.

 ## Details about Variability